hbr/alba-lang-description/docs/basics_predicate.md

 Note that such a definition has to use the module `tuple` to be valid and the module `tuple` uses the module `predicate`.
-Therefore the module `predicate` cannot define functions with relations without creating a circular module dependency.
+Therefore the module `predicate` cannot define functions using relations without creating a circular module dependency.

-Therefore the base library has a module `relation` which uses `tuple` and `predicate` and can therefore define functions with relations.
+Therefore the base library has a module `relation` which uses `tuple` and `predicate` and can therefore define functions using relations.
 E.g. the module `relation` defines the following functions

     A: ANY